AyoungYa/scenarios/python/challenge-word-solitaire/step1.md

-# Sentence input and split
+# Sentence Input and Split

 Write a piece of code that can take an English sentence as input, split the sentence string into a list of words using whitespace as a delimiter.